Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/brief.md

 - Using a *fixed* set of BLM values (6 of them), to be used for every project/scenario.

-- Curve fitting across the resulting scores.
+- Curve fitting across the resulting cost vs boundary length points.

 - Optimal value selected as the “elbow” of the curve (see Marxan manual, page 5-36, Box 12).